Legality of incest: United States

+Countries in Asia that criminalize incest

 Hong Kong

-In Hong Kong, it is illegal to have sexual intercourse with certain close relatives, even if they are consenting adults.
+In Hong Kong, a special administrative region of China, it is illegal to have sexual intercourse with certain close relatives, even if they are consenting adults.
 The prohibited relationships are grandfather-granddaughter, father-daughter, brother-sister and mother-son.
 Punishment is up to 20 years' imprisonment for male offenders and up to 14 years' imprisonment for female offenders.
 The law does not cover sexual intercourse with more distant relatives, such as an aunt, uncle, niece, nephew and cousin.
 It only addresses male-on-female and female-on-male sexual intercourse, and it appears that consensual same-sex incest is not illegal.
 The law makes an assumption that a female below the age of 16 has no ability to consent to sexual intercourse, therefore a female below 16 cannot commit incest.